The Institute of Zoology (IoZ) is a world-renowned research centre working at the cutting edge of conservation science.

 IoZ has an established record of conservation impact in important research areas, including:

 - Wildlife Epidemiology

-We are funded by the Higher Education Funding Council for England (HEFCE), the same body that supports universities.
-Additional funding for specific projects comes from the UK research councils (e.g. NERC, BBSRC etc) and various other academic, corporate, governmental and charitable organizations (both within the UK and overseas).
+We are funded by the Higher Education Funding Council for England (HEFCE), the same body that supports universities, with additional funding for specific projects from the UK research councils and various other academic, corporate, governmental and charitable organizations.

-From August 2011, the Institute has been affiliated with University College London (UCL), specifically with the UCL Research Department of Genetics, Evolution and Environment .
-Previous affiliations have been with the University of Cambridge (2000-2011) and the University of London (1988-2000).
+IoZ is affiliated with University College London (UCL), specifically with the UCL Research Department of Genetics, Evolution and Environment.

 The IoZ is a member of the Athena SWAN Charter.